Allow and encourage employees to work from home if possible.

 An employer will not inform its workforce of the identity of the person with the confirmed diagnosis, or provide other identifying information about such person.
 If there is a need to provide identifying information about the affected person, the employer will consult with its legal counsel.

-Create policies to be set up to prevent employees from working if they have symptom or have had symptoms in the last 48 hours (including temperature screening).
+Create policies to be set up to prevent employees from working if they have or have had symptoms in the last 48 hours (including temperature screening).

-Any new symptoms, including but not limited to: fever, cough, shortness of breath, muscle aches, fatigue, sore throat, conjunctivitis (red eyes), loss of appetite, increased spit up, dizziness, headache, runny nose, chest pain, coughing up blood, diarrhea, nausea/vomiting, abdominal pain, stuffy nose, lost of taste or smell.
+Any new symptoms, including but not limited to: fever, cough, shortness of breath, muscle aches, fatigue, sore throat, conjunctivitis (red eyes), loss of appetite, increased spit up, dizziness, headache, runny nose, chest pain, coughing up blood, diarrhea, nausea/vomiting, abdominal pain, stuffy nose, loss of taste or smell.